 There are many reasons why an OTT business can fail.
 These are the 6 OTT Challenges that you need to overcome for success.
 [Updated August 2021]There has never been a better time to launch an OTT service.
 Demand for content is at an all-time high, technology platforms have evolved and pivoted to the cloud to make the process even easier, and ultra-fast broadband networks and the growing 5G networks can deliver the high quality, low-latency streaming video that consumers demand.

 But, while it is tempting to see OTT as a business plan that cannot fail based on the success of Netflix, Disney+ and other SVOD players, OTT businesses have failed in the past and the uncomfortable truth is that they will do so again.
-There are many traps for the unwary; some are obvious, some are subtle.
-So here is a very brief guide into avoiding the most common pitfalls.
+One of the disadvantages of OTT platforms is that there are many traps for the unwary; some are obvious, some are subtle.
+So, here is how to start an OTT business and a brief guide into avoiding the most common pitfalls.

 6 OTT Challenges